pocato3rd/dndSpellBook/README.md

 Python can be downloaded from [https://www.python.org/downloads](https://www.python.org/downloads/)

 Once Python is installed, a [virtual environment](https://docs.python.org/3/library/venv.html) can be setup in the directory.
-Navigate to the SpellScraper directory in a terminal, then:
+Clone this repository then navigate to its directory in a terminal.

+Then create a the virtual environment using:

 ```bash
     python -m venv ./venv
 ```

+*A brief note on Windows versus Mac/Linux virtual environments:*

+* The executable files should be the same between different operating systems but the intermediate folder will be different
+   * Virtual environments generated on Windows will use `./venv/Scripts/`
+   * Those created on Mac/Linux (Posix) will use `./venv/bin/`
+* This will be called out explicitly for the requirement installation and usage but will only the Windows path will be used in the following examples

-Once the virtual environment is created, modules can be installed by either:
+Once the virtual environment is created, modules can be installed by either 1. or 2. below:

+1. Call pip directly:
-1. `./venv/Scripts/pip3.exe install -r requirements.txt`, or
+   * WINDOWS: `./venv/Scripts/pip3.exe install -r requirements.txt`
+   * POSIX: `./venv/bin/pip3.exe install -r requirements.txt`
 2. Activate the venv, then install:
     * Activate:
         * WINDOWS: `./venv/Scripts/activate.bat`